chetan100o/ETH-AVAX-PROOF-m4/README.md

 ## License

-The Degen metalERC20 Token project is licensed under the MIT License.
+The Degen Gaming ERC20 Token project is licensed under the MIT License.
 See the LICENSE file for more information.